 Citizen One: Indeed and it was at that very moment that Rachel Jackson began to die of grief.Sometimes, life sucks.
 People go bankrupt.
 Plans go awry.
 People we love die.
 Terrible things happen to people.
 And sometimes the poor, unfortunate people to whom terrible things happen just... stop.
 Death by Despair is what happens when someone loses the will to live, and as a result, just dies.
 There's rarely a readily apparent medical cause for it.
 Just a broken heart, or a broken soul for those cases not caused by the loss of a loved one.
 A Sub-Trope of Despair Event Horizon, since this is the result of despair that severe.
-A Sister Trope to Driven to Suicide (and some people have speculated that "died of grief" was often an euphemism for this, back in the days when suicide was a rather touchy subject), Death Seeker (when simple self-preservation instincts are ignored).
+A Sister Trope to Driven to Suicide (and some people have speculated that "died of grief" was often an euphemism for this in the days when suicide was still a rather touchy subject) and Death Seeker (when simple self-preservation instincts are ignored).

 Citizen Two: Grief?

 Citizen One: It’s the nineteenth century.
 That’s the kind of shit that happened then.